 We all love a good deadline day saga.
 Clubs spending ludicrous sums of cash on players they've never heard of, fax machines mysteriously breaking down and windows rolling up and down in an endless loop of car-based interviews.

-Not even all of this trolley dashing turns out to be bad.
-As these brilliant deadline day signings prove...
+Trolley dashing doesn't have to be bad.
+As these brilliant deadline day signings prove…

 10. Lucas Moura – PSG to Tottenham, 2018 (£23m)

 Getting a 25-year-old Brazil international with bags of top-level experience for less than £25m?
 An absolute masterstroke from Daniel Levy & Co., who never would have envisaged the impact Lucas would later make in helping Spurs to the 2019 Champions League final.

 For a year-and-a-half, he was Tottenham's only signing, but Mauricio Pochettino's side did just fine without additional recruits to make the Madrid showpiece against all odds.
 It was Lucas's stunning hat-trick against Ajax in the semi-finals second leg that got Spurs there in the first place; the most remarkable contribution of an otherwise solid career in north London backing up Harry Kane and Son Heung-min.

 9. Jermain Defoe – West Ham to Tottenham, 2004 (£7m, part exchange)

 Defoe enjoyed two stints at White Hart Lane, with a spell with Portsmouth sandwiched in between.

 In his first (a deal where Bobby Zamora went the other way), the English striker made 177 appearances and scored 64 times, and was named the Spurs' player of the year for 2004 having only joined in January of that season.